Interstate 390 New York

 Traveling 76 miles overall, Interstate 390 follows the Genesee Expressway north from the Southern Tier Region of Upstate New York to Rochester’s Outer Loop in the town of Brighton.
 The scenic freeway winds northwest from Avoca to Dansville, Geneseo and Avon through agricultural land and hilly terrain.
 North from the Finger Lakes area, I-390 continues to suburban areas of Monroe County, carrying commuters north from West Henrietta to the city of Rochester.

-The Outer Loop extends north of I-490 on both sides of the city as New York 390 and 590 respectively.
-New York 390 travels 7.90 miles from I-390 and 490 to Lake Ontario State Parkway as a full freeway.
+The Outer Loop extends north of I-490 on both sides of the city as NY 390 and NY 590 respectively.
+New York Route 390 travels 7.90 miles from I-390 and I-490 to Lake Ontario State Parkway as a limited access highway.

-The Rochester Outer Loop was originally designated New York 47.
-The freeway opened to traffic from the west and east, with the last section joining the two where the Genesee Expressway ties in from the south.
-The oldest section of I-390 south of Rochester was the Dansville-Wayland Expressway.
+The Rochester Outer Loop was originally designated New York Route 47.
+The freeway opened to traffic from the west and east, with the last section south of I-490 joining the two sections where the Genesee Expressway ties in from the south.
+The oldest segment of I-390 south of Rochester was the Dansville-Wayland Expressway.
 Built in the late 1960s,1 the short freeway linking NY 21 and NY 36 was numbered as NY 401, then NY 245.2

 As construction progressed along both the Genesee Expressway and Outer Loop, the separate segments of state route freeway were incorporated into the Interstate system.
-Interstate 590 replaced New York 47 in Monroe County and New York 245 became part of Interstate 390 in Livingston County.
-The remainder of I-390 would see completion slowly over the course of 20 years.
-Some NYSDOT reference markers around Dansville still referenced NY 245 as of January 2017.
+Interstate 590 replaced NY 47 in Monroe County and NY 245 became part of I-390 in Livingston County.
+The remainder of I-390 was completed slowly over the course of 20 years, with the last section opened between NY 15 at Avoca and I-590 in 1981.
+Some New York State Department of Transportation (NYSDOT) reference markers around Dansville still referenced NY 245 as of January 2017.

 Within Rochester, initial plans for Interstate 390 took the freeway north from the Rochester Outer Loop (I-590) directly to the Rochester Inner Loop (I-490).
 The proposed alignment of I-390 followed the Genesee River northward from a portion of the University of Rochester campus to neighborhood areas south of central business district.
 While ramps to the Genesee Expressway were added from the Inner Loop at Downtown, growing community opposition halted additional construction.3

 Ultimately the Genesee Expressway project was dropped, with I-390 rerouted over the southwest leg of the Outer Loop in place of I-590.
-AASHTO approved the renumbering of Interstate 590 west from the Genesee Expressway on June 25, 1979.
-The action included designating the Outer Loop north to Lake Ontario State Parkway as part of Interstate 390.
-Despite that, the freeway north of I-490 remained signed as New York 390.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the renumbering of Interstate 590 west from the Genesee Expressway to I-490 as I-390 on June 25, 1979.
+The Outer Loop between NY 383 and Winton Road was finished in December 1980, followed by completion of the route from NY 104 to Lake Ontario State Parkway in 1984.
+The action included designating the previously unnumbered Outer Loop north to Lake Ontario State Parkway as part of Interstate 390.
+Despite that, the freeway north of I-490 was instead signed as New York Route 390.